 Disciplinary Referral: Disciplinary referral occurs when infractions are more serious or are repeated.
-This will always entail detention time, and parents will be notified.
+This may result in detention time or other consequences deemed appropriate by the Dean of Students, and parents will be notified further reduction of the quarterly grade.

-Out of School Suspension: Suspension is imposed for a serious infraction of school policies or a pattern of poor behavior.
-A student who has been suspended out of school may not be on campus or attend any school-sponsored activity or athletic event on or off campus for the duration of the suspension.
-Days missed due to suspension will count as absences, even if that absence triggers further reduction of the quarterly grade.
 Any assignments that are due during the time of suspension must be turned in by the time the student returns to school.
 The suspended student must arrange to meet with the teachers whose classes were impacted on the day of return to school to set up a schedule to make up tests, quizzes or oral presentations at the teachers' convenience.
 When a student returns to school following suspension, a re-entry meeting with administration, advisory/counseling staff, and the student's parent/guardian is required.